Juraj-Masiar/programovanie_obchodna_akademia/README.md

 #### JavaScript programming course for beginners by [Juraj Mäsiar](https://www.linkedin.com/in/juraj-m%C3%A4siar-a0648b73), author of [FastAddons](https://fastaddons.com/).

 **Facebook page for this course: https://www.facebook.com/programovanieDK/**
+**Slack link for communication: https://programovaniedk.slack.com/**

 ## News:
 - 21.06.2018 at 13:50 - fifteenth class - implementing new Typing game for education!